the-launch-tech/tailwindcss-opacity/README.md

 - Provides easy generation of opacity classNames through the tailwind.config.js setup for use on color, borderColor, and backgroundColor attributes complementing your TailwindCSS theme('colors') configuration.

 - Currently tailwindcss only offers opacity at the element level, not the attribute level.
+This plugin provides that.

+---

 ## Use

 - `npm i --save tailwindcss-opacity`

+---

 #### Example generated classNames